Photograph: Derek Tamea

 With perfect pitch, a sense of adventure and the ability to assimilate new scores quickly, Jane Manning has always enjoyed working with young people, and has maintained a parallel career in advanced education.

-- Her book VOICING PIERROT, an exhaustive study of the voice part of Schoenberg's PIERROT LUNAIRE, which she has performed since 1965 and was short-listed for a Royal Philharmonic Society Award in the Creative Communication category, has just been published by Southern Voices and can be ordered from www.albamusick.co.uk
+- Her book VOICING PIERROT, an exhaustive study of the voice part of Schoenberg's PIERROT LUNAIRE, which she has performed since 1965 and was short-listed for a Royal Philharmonic Society Award in the Creative Communication category, is about to be re-issued in a new edition by Cambridge Scholars.

 "..a precious gift of experience: mandatory reading not only for performers of the work but for lay listeners who seek inswight into vocal artistry in general"-(Bayan Northcott 2012)

 - Her books NEW VOCAL REPERTORY-AN INTRODUCTION and NEW VOCAL REPERTORY 2, published by Oxford University Press, have proved invaluable to teachers and performers.
 She is also author of the chapter on the vocal cycles in Faber & Faber's A MESSIAEN COMPANION, and co-author, with Anthony Payne, of the chapter on Vocal Music -20th and 21st Centuries, in Cambridge University Press's forthcoming HISTORY OF MUSICAL PERFORMANCE.
 She has also contributed articles to learned journals including TEMPO.
-She has just been commissioned to write a further double volume: NEW VOCAL REPERTORY FOR THE 21st CENTURY by Oxford University Press, USA.
+She was recently commissioned to write a further double volume: NEW VOCAL REPERTORY FOR THE 21st CENTURY by Oxford University Press, USA.
+These two books are now available from all good book shops, and can be ordered from Amazon here: Volume 1 and Volume 2.

 - Academic residencies have included: Visiting Professor, Mills College, Oakland ( 4 times), and Artist in Residence, University of Manitoba, The Banff Centre, University of Western Australia (6 times), Victorian College of the Arts and New South Wales Conservatorium.